Bandwidth/dashboard-docs/guides/onDemandNumberSearchAndOrder.md

 ## About {#about}

-This guide will walk through the recommeded approach to searching and ordering phone numbers using the Bandwidth [Phone Number API](https://dashboard.bandwidth.com).
+This guide will walk through the recommended approach to searching and ordering phone numbers using the Bandwidth [Phone Number API](https://dashboard.bandwidth.com).
 This will cover how to setup a subscription to manage phone number order alerts, how to search for available phone numbers, and finally how to order phone numbers.

 ### Use-cases